garcia-ho/RMST_Code/README.md

 No Bayesian method would be compared with I guess.

 All codes are in R. Presented in notebook R kernel.
-All functions that used for simulation is stored at [Example File](Function.R) The simulation processes of single stage and two stages are stored at different ipynb files.
+All functions that used for simulation is stored at [Function.R](Rfiles/Function.R).
+The simulation processes of single stage and two stages are stored at different ipynb files.
 --------------
 VAMOS García